-Shakshuka recipe is a delicious blend of peppers, onions and tomatoes that are stewed down and served with poached eggs and fresh bread.
+Shakshuka recipe is a delicious blend of peppers, onions, and tomatoes that are stewed down and served with poached eggs and fresh bread.

 Say it with me!!
 If you have no clue how to say this, here you go – shock-shoe-ka.
 That help?
-It’s easy to make, it’s delicious, it’s awesome to say, and it’s super cool and unique dish to bring to your next brunch get together.
+It’s easy to make, it’s delicious, it’s awesome to say, and it’s a super cool and unique dish to bring to your next brunch get together.

 Shakshuka is a recipe of poached eggs in a simple blend of roasted onions, peppers, garlic and tomatoes that are stewed down with some seasonings.
 It can literally be served for whatever course you want and at any time of the day.